sgmurphy/wordpress-plugins/wp-user-avatar/readme.txt

 * Disable the admin bar and restrict access to the WordPress dashboard based on user roles.
 * Redirect the WordPress default login page (wp-login.php) to your custom login, registration page, and password reset pages.
 * Disable concurrent logins to prevent users from being logged into the same account from multiple computers at the same time.

-= Email Customizer =

-Customize the email templates for each email that can be sent to users and administrators.
-You also have the flexibility of changing the sender name and email address and activating and deactivating the email type that can be sent.

-= Tutor LMS Integration =

-Our [Tutor LMS integration](https://profilepress.com/addons/tutor-lms/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion) lets you sell access to Tutor LMS courses, enroll users after registration to specific courses and create custom student and instructor WordPress registration forms.

 ### Powerful Premium Features